-CaISTRS 2% at 60
+CalSTRS 2% at 60

 CalSTRS 2% at 60 members are eligible for normal retirement at age 60, with a minimum of five years of credited service.
 The normal retirement benefit is equal to 2.0 percent of final compensation for each year of credited service.
 Early retirement options are available at age 55 with five years of credited service or as early as age 50 with 30 years of credited service.
 The age factor for retirements after age 60 increases with each quarter year of age to 2.4 percent at age 63 or older.
-Members who have 30 years or more of credited service receive an additional increase of up to 0.2 percent to the age factor, known as the career factor.
-The maximum benefit with the career factor is 2.4 percent of final compensation.
+Members who have 30 years or more of credited service receive an additional increase of up to 0.2 percent to the age factor, up to the 2.4 percent maximum.